Dimensionality Reduction: PCA and NMF

 - The update rule is multiplicative instead of additive

-- In the initial values for W and H are non-negative, then W and H can never become negative
+- If the initial values for \(\mathbf{W}\) and \(\mathbf{H}\) are non-negative, then \(\mathbf{W}\) and \(\mathbf{H}\) can never become negative

 - This guarantees a non-negative factorization

-- Will converge to a local maxima
+- Will converge to a local minimum

 - Therefore starting point matters

-Multiplicative update algorithm: Updating W
+Updating W

 \[[W]_{ij} \leftarrow [W]_{ij} \frac{[\color{darkred} X \color{darkblue}{H^T} \color{black}]_{ij}}{[\color{darkred}{WH} \color{darkblue}{H^T} \color{black}]_{ij}}\]